johanseaxis/acap-native-sdk-examples/utility-libraries/curl_example/README.md

 Application curl_example is now available as an application on the device.

 ### libcurl application
-The application will fetch the content from user specified URL and store the content in user defined path in AXIS Camera Platform
+The application will fetch the content from "https://ajax.googleapis.com/ajax/libs/jquery/3.6.0/jquery.min.js" and store the content at /usr/local/packages/curl_example/localdata/jquery.min.js on the camera.

 #### The expected output
 In this example, when start is enabled specific URL file/content will be copied.